snuka75/Doctor-Chatbot/README.md

-# 🩺 Qwen Doctor Chatbot
+## 🩺 Qwen Doctor Chatbot

 An intelligent medical chatbot **fine-tuned using the Qwen 1.8B model** on a large set of real-world doctor-patient conversations.
-This model is **deployed as a live chatbot on Hugging Face Spaces** using Gradio UI.
+The model is **deployed as a live chatbot on Hugging Face Spaces** using Gradio UI.

+> 🔧 *This project significantly enhanced my skills in model fine-tuning and Hugging Face deployment — from training with LoRA adapters to launching a fully interactive chatbot interface.*

 ![Chatbot Screenshot](ChatBot.png)